What exactly is a sleep prop?

 The best thing you can do for your baby is to help her fall asleep on her own, so that she doesn’t require your help getting back to sleep in the middle of the night.
 Many parents fear that this means that they will have to incorporate some harsh methods of sleep training.
 Let me reassure you that there are plenty of gentle techniques to achieve this, and you don’t have to miss out on any cuddles, kisses, or hugs.
 My babies got plenty of cuddle time with mommy every single night before bedtime.
 When we were done cuddling, I laid my baby down awake, and she fell asleep completely on her own in under 2 minutes.
 No crying, no fussing, just happily and peacefully fell asleep.

 If your a baby will not sleep at night or naps poorly because she uses props to fall asleep, or is struggling with other sleep troubles, I am available for Personal Baby Sleep Consultations.

 Teaching a baby to fall asleep without sleep props such as rocking or nursing to sleep is one of my specialties!
 I can create a step by step sleep plan of exactly how to do this.
 I can also help and support you through the whole process, and will be only an email away when questions come up, to ensure you are successful.

 Take a look at what others are saying about how I have helped their little one sleep through the night.
 You might find a story similar to yours!

-The consultation comes with a step by step sleep plan that I create for your baby, and help with the entire process, so that your baby can start sleeping through the night.
+The consultation comes with a step-by-step sleep plan that I create for your baby, and help through the entire process so that your baby can start sleeping through the night.
 If you need help getting your baby to sleep, please take a look at my Consultation Packages, or see what others are saying about how I have helped them on the Testimonials Page.